AngelosStam/therapease/README.md

 Book an Appointment

 - Accessible without registration under “Book an Appointment.”
-- Info Card: Highlights a free 30-minute initial consultation, encouraging guests to try the service risk-free.
+- Info Card: Highlights a free initial consultation, encouraging guests to try the service risk-free.
 - Fill in Full Name, E-mail, Phone Number, Preferred Date & Time, and an optional message.
 - On submission, you see “Appointment request submitted successfully,” and the therapist is notified.

 Approval Workflow

-- The therapist reviews your request, proposes/approves a final date & time, and you receive email confirmation.
+- The therapist reviews your request, and after he communicates with you and proposes/approves a final date & time, the appointment is set.

 ***B. Registered Client (Ongoing Care)***